 |

 There is something to celebrate in Georgia history every month of the year!
 Ask for a scavenger hunt sheet from the visitor center and walk the Overlook Trail to learn about this month's Monumental Moments.
-When you return the sheet completed, you will earn a prize!
+When you return the sheet completed, you will earn a prize.
+This month's prize was donated by Hall County's Farm Bureau!
 Parking fee required.
 678-450-7726.

 View Event Details